MOSEK/mosek.rust/doc/source/api.rst

     ``nzi : i32``
         Number of non-zeros in the row obtained.

-Obtains one row of :math:`A` in a sparse format.
+Obtains one row of the linear constraint matrix.

 .. index:: get_a_row_num_nz